inspired/cisco_ios/README.txt

 +++ 2.2.1 (2015-04-07)
 Features:
-* IOS or WLC toggle added in the overview page
+* IOS or WLC toggle added in the overview page.
+Make sure you update the Cisco Networks Add-on to 2.2.1 too!

 +++ 2.2.0 (2015-01-16)
 Features: